silverwind/gitea-backporter/README.md

 ```
 BACKPORTER_GITHUB_TOKEN= # A GitHub personal access token with permissions to add labels to the go-gitea/gitea repo
+BACKPORTER_GITHUB_SECRET= # The secret that is used to sign the webhook payload (set in GitHub's webhook settings)
 BACKPORTER_GITEA_FORK= # The fork of go-gitea/gitea to push the backport branch to (e.g. yardenshoham/gitea)
 ```